populse/mia_processes/docs/html/_sources/documentation/bricks/preprocess/others/Harmonize.rst.txt

 Harmonize input image using a white matter mask
 -----------------------------------------------

-As decribed in the method to compute the arfifact mask described in the paper of `Mortamet and colleagues <https://onlinelibrary.wiley.com/doi/10.1002/mrm.21992>`_
+As described in the method to compute the arfifact mask described in the paper of `Mortamet and colleagues <https://onlinelibrary.wiley.com/doi/10.1002/mrm.21992>`_
 Be carrefull, if the suffix and prefix input parameters are not defined or consist only of one or more white spaces, the input parameter will be overwritten.

 Adapted from `mriqc <https://mriqc.readthedocs.io/en/22.0.6//>`_ anatomical workflow.